rubengill/2800-202310-BBY05/README.md

 * Bootstrap 5.0 (Frontend library)
 * Firebase 8.0 (BAAS - Backend as a Service)
 * Google hyperlinks
+* Song Tablature were retrieved from songsterr.com, with permission from our instructor.

 ## 4. Complete setup/installion/usage
 Here are the steps ...